kasparsj/ofxLooper/README.md

 # ofxLooper

 ofxLooper is a frames buffer that can play and record at the same time.
-Once the recording buffer is filled, it swaps it with the play buffer.
+Once the recording buffer is filled, it is swapped with the play buffer.

 ## Usage